Product Strategy · Enterprise SaaS · Organizational Design · 2025

 This project is a detailed case study in designing for human-in-the-loop decision-making at scaled organizational settings:

-- Human-in-Loop Patterns: Decentralized peer leveling, transparent company salary setting, and collaborative project prioritization bidding workflows.
+- Human-in-Loop Patterns: Decentralised peer leveling, transparent company salary setting, and collaborative project prioritisation bidding workflows.